collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write permission is usually associated with organization repos.

 For example, DjangoCon US website is a software project deployed live with a fairly high volume of traffic.
-We would not want just anyone user to be able to come along and make changes within the repo.
+We would not want just any user to be able to come along and make changes within the repo.
 So, DjangoCon organization account owners have given certain users write permission to be maintainers.
 There is often a level of trust involved in having write permission.

 <!--
 Some examples of what I can do within the repo now: